coq/coq/CONTRIBUTING.md

   allow the use of `git bisect` in the future.
 It should be possible to build every commit, and in principle even the test-suite should pass on every commit (but this isn't tested in CI because it would take too long).
-You can test and fix this locally with `git rebase`.
+A good way to test this is to use `git rebase master --exec "make -f Makefile.dune check`.
-- **No tabs or end-of-line spaces on updated lines** (and all files should end with a single newline).
-We are trying to get rid of all tabs (except in the `Makefile`s) and all end-of-line spaces from the code base.
+- **No tabs or end-of-line spaces on updated lines**.
+We are trying to get rid of all tabs and all end-of-line spaces from the code base (except in some very special files that need them).
 This checks not only that you didn't introduce new ones, but also that updated lines are clean (even if they were there before).
-You can avoid worrying about this issue completely by installing our [pre-commit git hook][git-hook], which will fix these issues at commit time.
+You can avoid worrying about tabs and end-of-line spaces by installing our [pre-commit git hook][git-hook], which will fix these issues at commit time.
   Running `./configure` once will install this hook automatically unless you already have a pre-commit hook installed.
-If you are encountering this issue nonetheless, you can fix it by rebasing your branch with `git rebase --whitespace=fix`.
+If you are encountering these issues nonetheless, you can fix them by rebasing your branch with `git rebase --whitespace=fix`.
+- **All files should end with a single newline**.
+See the section [Style guide](#style-guide) for additional style recommendations.

 You may run the linter yourself with `dev/lint-repository.sh`.